nicaford/myfda/docs/Licensing.md

 Apache 2.0
 ----------

-Copyright 2015 NIC Federal, LLC (former name NIC Technologies, LLC) Licensed under the Apache License, Version 2.0 (the "License");
+Copyright 2015 NIC Federal, LLC (d/b/a NIC Technologies, LLC) Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at